tiberiusferreira/blog/content/posts/designing_autograd_system_rust_first_steps.md

 Also, I'm too naive to not try it, but as alluded in [a previous post](/blog/posts/current_deep_learning_ecosystem_from_a_rust_developer_perspective/) I'm aware that it might not be so easy to follow Rust's ownership and borrowing rules while providing similar ergonomics as Pytorch.

+> In this post I try to explore the problem space and some tentative implementations.
+If you think
+> I'm going in the wrong direction and have a better idea of how to proceed, please, let me know.

 # How it's done in Pytorch